epfl-ada/ada-2022-project-abracadabra/website/_includes/story.md

     <div align="center" >Fig. 2 - Normalized Similarity Matrix</div>
 </figure>

-As we can see, the matrix isn't dominated by particular channels, as we can see that specific connections between channels pop out.
+As we can see, the matrix isn't dominated by particular channels.
+But rather there are specific connections between channels that pop out.

 Surprisingly, we find that 5 of the channels do not share commenters with any of the other channels.
 We did not expect this, as these are some of the most popular channels on YouTube.
 We thought that any of them would have a common commenter with at least one of the others.